 - Be honest and up-front about your experience and situation.
 The clearer you are about your experience and what you can and can’t do, the easier and quicker your job search will be.

 - Refer people to your recruiter.
-Not only will your recruiter appreciate the gesture, it will forge a stronger relationship between you.
+Not only will your recruiter appreciate the gesture, but it will also forge a stronger relationship between you.

 - Engaging your recruiter doesn’t always have to be work-related.
 Connect with your recruiter on LinkedIn and Twitter.
 Invite them to industry networking events and make a connection outside of the office.